singer-io/knots/CONTRIBUTING.md

 $ docker build -t dataworld/{IMAGE_NAME}:{NEW_VERSION} .
 ```

-For example, once updates are made to the `tap-redshift` image, make a new build, update `.env` file with the new version and test;
+For example, once updates are made to the `tap-redshift` image, make a new build;

 ```sh
 $ docker build -t dataworld/tap-redshift:2.0 .
 ```

+Update the tap image in `./app/backend/constants.js` to the updated version of the image and test.

 #### Releasing created and updated images